ffalzon/ffalzon.github.io/_pages/service.md

 * **2016-2017:** *President and Co-founder of the Women in the Mathematical Sciences Club*.
 I helped organize weekly meetings for the club.
 I also designed, ordered, and distributed department math t-shirts; the profit from the t-shirts was then used to help fund updates to the undergraduate math lounge.

 ### Other
-* Beyond this, I have volunteered for several middle school and high school outreach events aimed at introducing young children to computer security and cryptography.
+* Beyond this, I have volunteered for several middle school and high school outreach events aimed at introducing children to computer security and cryptography.
 These events include [CompileHer](http://compileher.com/) (April 2019) and [PrincetonSplash](https://princeton.learningu.org/) (April 2018 and April 2017).